 Janet Cretan is a respected member of the Tasmanian community, who has a long and involved history with the University of Tasmania and the broader community.
 Her father, the Late Professor Keith Isles CMG was Vice-Chancellor of the University for a decade from 1957 to 1967.
 Being the daughter of the Vice-Chancellor, and at a challenging time for the University, meant that the University was a significant part of Janet’s life, living on the University campus in Sandy Bay.

 Janet studied at the University on two occasions.
 In 1959 she completed a Bachelor of Economics with Honours and returned some years later to complete a Bachelor of Arts majoring in Classics in 1988.

-One scholarship will be offered at any time, with the scholarship being open to competition at any time it is not held by a PhD candidate.
+- One scholarship will be offered at any time, with the scholarship being open to application at any time it is not held by a PhD candidate.

 - The Advancement Office will set the annual value of the scholarship from time to time having regard to the income from the endowment.

 - The Dean of Graduate Research and the Graduate Research Office will determine all other matters concerning the Scholarship, including advertising, application procedures and the method and time of payment.